MTPerkins/testsite/index.md

 ## About

 I am a research associate and adjunct instructor at the University of Tennessee at Chattanooga.
 I use population and quantitative genetics, greenhouse experiments, and field botany to study plant evolution and biodiversity.
-Currently, I'm using whole genome sequencing data to elucidate adaptive genetic variation in the immperiled tree species, American chestnut (_Castanea dentata_) and chinquapin (_Castanea pumila_ sensu lato).
+Currently, I'm using whole genome sequencing data to elucidate adaptive genetic variation in the imperiled tree species, American chestnut (_Castanea dentata_) and chinquapin (_Castanea pumila_ sensu lato).
 Previously, I worked as a lab manager for Dr. Jeff Ross-Ibarra at the University of California, Davis, where we studied the evolutionary genetics of adaptation and migration in maize (corn) and its wild relative, teosinte.

 <!-- You can use the [editor on GitHub](https://github.com/MTPerkins/testsite/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.